-But if Mr G's Carey SIPP still exists, and the Global Forestry investment remains open, I'm satisfied the SIPP only exists because of the illiquid investments that are held within it.
-And that but for this investment Mr G's remaining monies could have been transferred away from Carey.
+I'm satisfied that Mr D's Carey SIPP only still exists because of the illiquid investments that are held within it.
+And that but for these investments Mr D's remaining monies could have been transferred away from Carey.
 In order for the SIPP to be closed and further SIPP fees to be prevented, any remaining investments need to be removed from the SIPP.